devnewton/rfm/docs/new/yab.md

 Like every board engine it’s intended to incubate excellence by sharing relevant content between everyone.

 The project tries to stick with the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle) while being innovative.
 It also emancipates itself from some _de facto_ standards wildly used in the "mussel community" nowadays.
 One drawback of this approach is the difficulty for current clients to interoperate with Yab.
-On advantage is to permit to get rid of some debatable technical legacy and to come closer of today’s internet user.
+On advantage is to permit to get rid of some debatable technical legacy and to come closer of today’s internet user habits.

 Unlike traditional [tribunes](../ontology/tribune.md), which use the POST/GET mechanism, YAB uses websocket messages for communication between clients ([coincoins](../ontology/coincoin.md)) and server ([piling (aka bouchot)](../ontology/bouchot.md)).